 Is it PMS or something else?

-LaDan Goble, MD, is a psychiatry resident at Banner Good Samaritan Medical Center in Phoenix, Ariz.
+LaDan Goble, MD, is a psychiatry resident at Banner – University Medical Center Phoenix.

 Question: Around that time of the month, I experience significant anxiety and feel an overwhelming sense of sadness.
 Is this just PMS or could I have something more serious?